DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

     destination addresses as well as the TCP/UDP source and destination port.

 .. note::
-    The colouring differences of the packets are used to identify different flow classification calculated by the selected transmit policy
+    The coloring differences of the packets are used to identify different flow classification calculated by the selected transmit policy